palja1n/pointers-in-cpp/README.md

 Explanation:
 Increasing a pointer moves it to the next memory block for its type, so the step size depends on the size of the data type it points to, not just one byte.

-## 2. Arithmetic on Array Elements via Pointers
+## 2. Arithmetic operations on Array using Pointers
 Algorithm:
 1. Define an integer array
 2. Point two separate pointers to specific positions in the array